 #1: Know what your firm does and who you feel comfortable referring.

 Before running out to cross-sell your firm, stop and think for a minute.
 What practice areas do we do that are most closely related to my practice area?
-If you are an estate planning attorney, for example, wouldn’t the obvious cross-marketing opportunity be with your tax group, real estate group or family law group?
+If you are an estate planning Orange County attorney, for example, wouldn’t the obvious cross-marketing opportunity be with your tax group, real estate group or family law group in California?
 While you should be open to all practice areas, there may be a few that are more on the nose.
 As an estate planner, you are just less likely to run into class action, IP or big PI cases than other attorneys.
 Once you’ve determined what areas to focus on, search out and meet with the attorneys you may be sharing clients with.

 Now, some of the grumbles I hear from attorneys about cross-marketing relates to a few potential pitfalls that may occur during the process.
 For example, giving a matter to your partner who, unbeknownst to you, may do a lousy job or poorly communicate with clients.
 Another concern might be your partner potentially stealing your client away from you.
 Now, while these things happen from time to time, your first job before focusing on the cross-sell is. to really “VET” the lawyers with whom you will be bringing in on your client deals.